AlexanderPalencia/Notebooks/Notebook NEM.md

 NIS
-Adrees in the test net always start with a T. adrees in the main net start with a N.
+Adrees in the test net always start with a T. adrees in the main net start with a N. the account use Ed25519 cryptographic keypair
+The private key uniquely identifies a NEM account.
+The public key is derived from the private key, and the address of the account is derived from the public key.